MTG/essentia-builds/README.md

 https://hub.docker.com/r/mtgupf/essentia-builds/

 CentOS 5.11 Manylinux1 images is the recommended way to build python wheels on Linux with maximum portability across systems (see [PEP 513](https://www.python.org/dev/peps/pep-0513/)).
-The images provided in this repository are based on the [manylinux1 images](https://github.com/pypa/manylinux) and include all pre-requisites and dependencies for building Essentia.
+The images provided in this repository are based on the [official manylinux1 and manylinux2014 images](https://github.com/pypa/manylinux) and include all pre-requisites and dependencies for building Essentia.